ENGLISH FOR CONGRESS POSITION PAPER (Revised in April 2018)

 Regarding the guest worker program, properly identified and certified workers only (no dependents) would be admitted to work a maximum of eight months annually in the United States.
 Guest workers would be permitted to work only for qualified employers under contract with the U. S. Department of Labor.
 A vigorous inspection program using Federal inspectors should be instituted to ensure that the guest workers are properly treated by their employers.
 Employers guilty of serious fair labor standard violations would be severely punished and permanently barred from further participation in the program.
 Guest workers must return to Mexico for the remainder of the year at the end of their periods of temporary employment in the United States.
 They would be permitted to work a maximum of twenty five consecutive calendar years in the United States in order to accumulate the minimum of 40 quarters of covered employment for their Social Security pensions that will be paid at age 67 in Mexico.
 Those workers desiring to obtain U. S. citizenship status would have to undergo the normal naturalization process.
 Marriage to a U. S. citizen would be prohibited for all guest workers while they are participating in the program.
 Pregnant guest workers would be immediately returned to Mexico and barred from further participation in the program until their youngest child’s fifth birthday.
 Finally, the practice of late term pregnant Mexican women entering the United States to give birth and thereby obtain U. S. citizenship for their newborn children should be banned until a constitutional amendment redefining eligibility for citizenship for such children is enacted.

-Finally, aliens already illegally residing and gainfully employed in the United States also would have first priority for employment under a modified guest worker program, but must adhere to all other requirements except returning to their home countries four months annually as mentioned above if they apply for permanent residency.
+Finally, selected qualified aliens that are residing and permanently gainfully employed in the United States also would have priority for obtaining green cards under a special naturalization program, but must adhere to all other requirements except returning to their home countries four months annually and must apply for permanent residency.
 Dependents of aliens currently residing illegally in the U. S. whom are not U. S.citizens must return to their home countries with their parents if they have not applied for permanent resident alien status (green cards) or temporary residency status.
 Children of illegal immigrants whom are U. S.born citizens under the age of 18 must have legal U. S, guardians appointed to accept responsibility for their care until they reach age 18 if they remain here after their parents departure.
+Families must be humanely treated and not be involuntarily separated.

 Designed by Imad-ad-Dean, Inc.